Beside the Mountain

 Storage

 • This healthy cake is also freezer-friendly.
-Cover the tray well with saran wrap and tin foil to freeze.
-To dethaw leave the cake leave it on the counter at room temperature for a few hours or overnight.
+Cover the tray well with Saran Wrap and tin foil to freeze.
+To thaw leave the cake leave it on the counter at room temperature for a few hours or overnight.
 Or wrap individual cake pieces and freeze, grab as needed and eat on the go.
-Enjoy the pumpkin cake within 3 months of freezing, after that, it won't go bad, it just may not taste as fresh.
+Enjoy the pumpkin cake within 3 months of freezing; after that, it won't go bad, it just may not taste as fresh.

 Leftover Pumpkin Puree

-If you have leftover pumpkin puree you can add it healthy protein hummus, one of my favorite ways to enjoy more pumpkin!
+If you have leftover pumpkin puree, you can add it to healthy protein hummus, one of my favorite ways to enjoy more pumpkin!

 Nutrition